Exclusive · Google Ads Sourced

 Wichita pedestrian crashes climbed 35.6% YoY in 2024 (137 vs. 101 in 2023).
 KC metro and Wichita urban corridors drive concentrated pedestrian volume.
 Hilburn-uncapped noneconomic damages and Jones v.
 Hansen unitary premises duty support upper-tier outcomes when pedestrian and premises theories overlap (e.g., crosswalk-adjacent commercial property).

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage.
+Med-mal leads can be added on request, but they are not a focus area.
 Hilburn struck the noneconomic cap on med-mal alongside general PI, but med-mal still requires affidavit-of-merit and expert-disclosure procedural compliance.

 The Law